GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 Another approach to improving the Monte-Carlo efficiency is to sample some magnitude bins more than others.
 This can be done by adjusting `samples_per_Mw`.

-For both stratified-sampling and stratified/importance sampling, it is possible to calculate the theoretically optimal sampling effort in each magnitude bin, IF we are given the site, scenario-frequency-model, and a threshold stage to optimize.
+For both stratified-sampling and stratified/importance-sampling, it is possible to calculate the theoretically optimal sampling effort in each magnitude bin, IF we are given the site, scenario-frequency-model, and a threshold stage to optimize.
 The optimal solution minimise the variance (over repeated samples) of